Garrett (name)

 Garrett is a surname and given name of Germanic and of Old French origins.
 It is one of the many baptismal surnames to have been derived from the popular given names of Gerardus, Gerard and Gerald in 12th-century England.
-Both of these names were taken to Britain by the conquering Normans and are the Old French versions of ancient Germanic personal names.
+Both of these names were taken to Britain by the invading Normans and are the Old French versions of ancient Germanic personal names.
 The name Gerard (or Germanic: Gerhard) is composed of the Germanic elements gēr or gār (meaning 'spear') and hard ('brave', 'hard' or 'strong'), while Gerald is composed of again gēr or gār ('spear') and wald ('to rule').
 Although Garrett remains predominantly only a last name in the UK and Ireland, elsewhere in the English-speaking world it is also a common first name (e.g. in the United States).

 Other surnames derived from Gerardus, Gerard and Gerald include: Gerrard, Garratt, Garret, Garred, Garrad, Garrard, Garrod, Jarrett, Jared, Jarratt, Jarrard, and Jerrold.